m-abdelgaber/NLP-Project/README.md

 To run the code simply install the required libraries and run the code.
-The code was mainly run on colab so you need to modify the path to point at the FINAL_AAQAD-v1.0.json on colab
+The code was mainly run on colab so you need to modify the path to point at the FINAL_AAQAD-v1.0.json on colab The main notebook is QA.
+The other notebooks are used for Data analysis only.